magento/architecture/design-documents/service-isolation/inter-service-communication.md

 finishes it and writes the response to cache, if both call ID and the result are in cache then we just return the result.
 That way we will avoid executing duplicate calls when retries mechanism is applied.

-The timeout and tries limit will be configured via di.xml (see the invoker API and SPI [here](invoker.md)).

 #### Service mashes and balancers
 Since we going to contact services via HTTP it is possible for configured service base URLs to actually lead to service mashes or